Customer Assistance Programs

 To find out more visit https://williamsonhabitat.org/repair-my-home/ or call (512) 863-4344

 The Good Neighbor Fund

-Due to the COVID-19 epidemic, The Caring Place is currently closed, however you can still donate to the Good Neighbor Fund by filling out the donation form here.
+Due to the COVID-19 epidemic, The Caring Place has limited their in-person contact, however you can still donate to the Good Neighbor Fund by filling out the donation form here.
 The Caring Place is now providing limited assistance by phone.

 For more COVID-19 related community resources, visit us at https://georgetown.org/coronavirus-information/

 A customer who is disabled, or who is 60 years of age or older, may request, a standing waiver of the late penalty, for utility payments made after the due date.